 Who is Jeff?

 I'm an electronics nerd who enjoys building things, especially embedded computing systems.
 I enjoy code that interacts with physics.
 In the past I've worked on unmanned aerial vehicles, camera stabilization systems, multispectral sensors, an agricultural remote sensing data service, digital microfluidics devices, and more.
 Here, I mostly post fun projects.
-Sometimes silly, sometimes useful.
-Hopefully at least interesting to a few.
+Often silly, rarely useful, but hopefully educational and interesting, at least to a few.

 KiCad Python API